-Retention Marketing, sometimes referred to as lifecycle marketing or loyalty marketing, is a new term that essentially boils down to keeping customers engaged, happy, and spending.
-By delivering relevant and engaging content to your customers, you can increase their customer lifetime value (CLV) and in turn overall revenue for your business.
+Retention marketing, sometimes referred to as lifecycle marketing or loyalty marketing, is a new term that essentially boils down to keeping customers engaged, happy, and spending.
+By delivering relevant and engaging content to your customers, you can increase their customer lifetime value (CLV) and, in turn, overall revenue for your business.

-Seeing as it costs 7 times more to attract new customers than it does to retain existing ones according to Bain and Co., Retention Marketing should be a prominent area of focus for any business.
-Further research shows that a 5% increase in customer retention can generate up to 125% in profits.
-Ignoring Retention Marketing and solely focusing on customer acquisition results in customer churn, which ultimately leads to a loss in revenue and profit margins.
+According to Bain and Co., it costs seven times more to attract new customers than it does to retain existing ones.
+Research also shows that a 5% increase in customer retention can generate up to 125% in profits.
+Ignoring retention marketing and solely focusing on customer acquisition results in customer churn, which ultimately leads to a loss in revenue and profit margins.
 As a result, smart businesses are putting a more prominent focus on retention marketing.

-Successful Retention Marketing involves building two-way and engaging relationships with your customers.
-In the current landscape of big data and predictive analytics providing us with in depth customer insights, the key to engagement is through personalization.
+Successful retention marketing involves building two-way and engaging relationships with your customers.
+In the current landscape of big data and predictive analytics, which provide us with in-depth customer insights, the key to engagement is through personalization.
 In fact, customers now expect and demand personalization.
 According to Accenture Interactive, 75% of U.S. consumers like it when companies personalize messaging and offers so they are more relevant.
-The e-tailing groupfound 41% of U.S. consumers buy more from retailers when they receive personalized emails.
+The e-tailing group found 41% of U.S. consumers buy more from retailers when they receive personalized emails.

 Join 10,000+ fellow marketers.
 Get our latest retention and eCommerce marketing articles straight to your inbox.
 Enter your email address below: